Orange-OpenSource/hurl-dev/sites/hurl.dev/_docs/tutorial/adding-asserts.md

 it simplifies tests on cookies, particularly when there are multiple `Set-Cookie` header in the HTTP response.

 > Hurl is not a browser, one can see it as syntactic sugar over [curl].
 Hurl
-> has no Javascript runtime and stays close to the HTTP layer.
+> has no JavaScript runtime and stays close to the HTTP layer.
 With others tools relying on headless browser, it can be
 > difficult to access some HTTP requests attributes, like `Set-Cookie` header.

 So to test that our server is responding with a `HttpOnly` session cookie, we can modify our file and add cookie asserts.

 {:start="4"}
-4. Add two cookie asserts on the cookie `JESSIONID`:
+4. Add two cookie asserts on the cookie `x-session-id`:

 ```hurl
 # Checking our home page: